2010 Spanish Grand Prix: Practice and qualifying

 The first practice session was incident-free, save for Sauber's Pedro de la Rosa falling victim to a gearbox failure.
 Lewis Hamilton and Jenson Button topped the timing sheets for McLaren, with Michael Schumacher experiencing a resurgence to finish third after a poor opening to his 2010 campaign.
 The German later admitted that the team's updates to the W01 had inspired more confidence in him.
 Local favourite Fernando Alonso was eighth for Ferrari, sandwiched between the Renaults of Robert Kubica and Vitaly Petrov.
 Heikki Kovalainen was once again the fastest of the new teams, his Lotus T127 finishing four seconds slower than Hamilton and less than two behind the Williams of Nico Hülkenberg.

 Hülkenberg would later provide drama in the second session, when an off-track excursion at the exit of Campsa resulted in an impact with the wall that tore the front wing off.
 Toro Rosso's Jaime Alguersuari stopped on the circuit with just a few minutes remaining in the session, with the recovery truck hitting a bridge as it returned the stricken car to the pits.
-The session was topped by Sebastian Vettel, followed closely by team mate Mark Webber and Schumacher once again setting the third-fastest time.
+The session was topped by Sebastian Vettel, followed closely by teammate Mark Webber and Schumacher once again setting the third-fastest time.
 Alonso improved to fourth, while the McLarens of Hamilton and Button slipped backwards; Hamilton finishing fifth and Button ninth.
-Jarno Trulli supplanted team mate Kovalainen as the fastest of the new teams.
+Jarno Trulli supplanted teammate Kovalainen as the fastest of the new teams.

 The third session was marked by separate incidents by Petrov and Kamui Kobayashi, both of whom found a puddle of standing water in the middle of the Repsol corner just minutes apart.
 Kobayashi survived unscathed, but Petrov spun and crashed.
 The damage to his R30 was extensive enough to warrant the team changing his gearbox, earning himself a five-place grid penalty.
 Similar penalties were applied to both Virgin Racing cars after the team failed to notify the FIA of changes to their gear ratios before the deadline, and to Hispania's Karun Chandhok, who replaced his gearbox.